 Before we know it, August will be over and school will be in full swing!
-Did you know that almost all common school supplies are either not recyclable, or kids just don’t recycle them at the end of the school year?
+Did you know that almost all typical school supplies are either not recyclable, or that kids just don’t recycle them at the end of the school year?
 Instead they go sliding into the garbage, as they all clean out their lockers in a hurry, excited about the summer to come!
 These items don’t degrade, and even if they did, we all know what happens (or doesn’t happen) in landfills.

-The Wisdom Supply Company points out that at the end of the school year, kids clean out their lockers and the pencil cases and binders and all go straight into the trash.
-Can these things be recycled?
-Let’s look at each item, and see if they’re recyclable, and see if there’s a sustainable alternative.
+The Wisdom Supply Company points out that at the end of the school year, kids clean out their lockers, and the pencil cases and binders and all go straight into the trash.
+Is there a better way?
+Let’s look at each item, and see if they’re recyclable, and see.

 The Wisdom Supply Company works with schools, mainly two right now, near San Francisco, CA. Through this partnership, they have avoided throwing away .5 tons of plastic over the course of two school years!
 They have calculated that EACH STUDENT was previously throwing away 4.3 pounds of plastic school supplies, every. single. year.

 As a culture, we’ve developed a tradition called “back-to-school shopping.”
 And it’s true, kids do get truly excited to pick our their shiny or plastic cool looking stuff.
 But, we need to shift this mindset and create new traditions that don’t harm us and the planet.
 We can do this!

 Here are some awesome sustainable, healthy, non-toxic, and in many cases biodegradable school and office supplies!